-EHSS can assist laboratories in providing this training during a staff meeting or other convenient time.
+CaLS can assist laboratories in providing this training during a staff meeting, by appointment, or other convenient time.

 Laboratory specific training must be completed prior to beginning work.
 Refresher training must be done periodically as determined by the PI.

 3.2.1.
 New Laboratory Workers